Statement of Intent:

 |Year 3||Scrapheap Challenge||H2 Woah||Hakuna Mutata||I do like to be beside the Seaside|

-|Year 4||Amazia||Epic Empires||The Great Exhibition||All the Fun of the Fair|
+|Year 4||Amasia||Epic Empires||Incredible Industry||All the Fun of the Fair|

-|Year 5||Star Trekking||Eureka||Dragon Dynasty||Circles of Life|
+|Year 5||To Infinity and Beyond!||Eureka||Dragon Dynasty||Circles of Life|

-|Year 6||May the Norse be with you!||Tiempo de Fiesta||Peace in our Time?||Eye of the Tiger|
+|Year 6||May the Norse be with you!||Tiempo de Fiesta||Peace in our Time?||Survival of the Fittest|

 The following documents show how the new National Curriculum is applied at Olney Middle School, by subject and by Year group (NB for RE we follow the Milton Keynes Locally Agreed RE syllabus):

 |Autumn 1||Scrapheap Challenge||Amasia||Space||May the Norse be with you|

 |Autumn 1||Scrapheap Challenge||Amasia||To Infinity and Beyond||May the Norse be with You|